 Short-term moves should not bother you if you choose to be a position trader.

 Forex Trading Example in Zimbabwe

-Z$/USD is trading at 0.003105/0.003305.
+Z$/USD is trading at a fraction of a dollar—and has done so for some time.
 You think that the price will go up in the near future and you are looking to buy Z$500,000.
-The margin rate of this currency pair is 7.89%, so you will need a total of $126.44 cash actually in your account to control a Z$500,000 investment.
+Consider the margin rate when trading.
+For example, if the margin rate is 7.89%, you will need a total of $126.44 cash actually in your account to control a Z$500,000 investment.
 Trading on margin means that your broker will lend you the rest of the money to make the full investment.